brucegarro/smart-doc-agent/README.md

 - `docker compose up app worker` to expose the CLI/API while workers process ingestion queues.
 - `python src/agent/cli.py ingest sample_papers/*.pdf` (inside the `app` container) to queue new documents.
 - Re-run the evaluator whenever retrieval logic changes to keep quality bars honest.

-Looking for more?
-Check `EVAL_RUNBOOK.md` for fixture anatomy and `notebooks/interactive_ingest.ipynb` for a guided ingest walkthrough.